Connor Wright

 Connor regularly advises and represents claimants and defendants in the County Court.
 He has a range of experience, including psychiatric injury arising from data breaches, workplace stress, occupiers’ liability, RTA and Credit Hire matters, and disputes that fall (or would have fallen) within the EL/PL and RTA protocols.
 He is at-home in personal injury disputes concerning fraud and Fundamental Dishonesty.

-Connor has a growing clinical negligence practice, and is happy to consider conditional fee arrangements in appropriate cases.
-During pupillage, Connor gained experience of drafting and advocacy arising out of clinical negligence disputes, and is particularly familiar with the nuances of clinical negligence litigation involving private practitioners.
+Connor has a growing clinical negligence practice, and is happy to consider conditional fee arrangements.
+During pupillage, Connor gained experience in drafting and advocacy arising out of clinical negligence disputes, and is particularly familiar with the nuances of clinical negligence litigation involving private practitioners.
 Connor has recently advised on, and appeared unled for the Claimant in a dental negligence dispute concerning the avoidable loss of all of the Claimant’s natural teeth.

 In addition to personal injury work, Connor also undertakes cases arising from torts that do not involve physical injury.
 His experience in this area includes claims involving misuse of private information, nuisance, negligence, package travel claims and false imprisonment.